htl-leo-posethi/general/Unit08_PrologTextAdventures/Readme.md

 ```
 This command replaces the above given line by the source text of `Library.pl`.
 This is similar as the `#include <...>` you know from C. Take care that Prolog does not provide a mechanism to prevent multiple includes.
 One has to track this manually.

+## Debugging
+The more complex programs grow the more important is to see how they are executed.
+Prolog can be turned into debugging mode by calling the predicate `trace/0`.
+In this mode the execution of predicates is shown step by step.
+Next step is shown by hitting return.
+A debug run of a predicate can be aborted by hitting `a`.

+To turn off debugging mode the predicate `notrace/0` must be called.

 ## Managing Data aka Dynamic Predicates
 We have seen that a Prolog program is a logicbase of predicates, and so far we have entered clauses for those predicates directly in our programs.
 Prolog also allows us to manipulate the logicbase directly and provides built-in predicates to perform this function.
 The main ones are: